NEON & CONCRETE — Story #07

-“Anything I should be prepping?” he says.
+“Anything I should be prepping?”

-“You got it, Lucy,” his image flickers out and the car swoops through the buildings and drones and vehicles carrying all those people, carrying out all those lives, me and the boy in-between them all — not much of a life.
+“You got it, Lucy,” his image flickers out and the car swoops through the buildings and drones and vehicles carrying all those people, carrying out all those lives, me and the boy in-between them all, not much of a life.

 The entrance lights of the building flash from red to green, big shutters open from the top and bottom and the car floats into the landing bay as Conrad comes out to meet us at a service entrance.
-He’s not changed, still the side-parting, the look of innocence in a set of eyes that have seen their own share of horror.
+He’s not changed, still the side-parted, the look of innocence in a set of eyes that have seen their share of horror.
 The sort of face you’d trust without thinking, a lot of the enemy did when he would go on infiltration missions back in the day, and they paid the price.

-He looks me up and down and gives me a, “yonder goes the light,” before turning and taking us onto a factory floor.
+He looks me up and down and gives me a yonder goes the light before turning and taking us onto a factory floor.
 We pass by the huge vats with their hulking specimens floating inside, growing and readying for their turn to head out to the stars and build the colonies we’re promised by the fuckers in power will help save us some day.
-Who the fuck knows if any of that shit is real?
-For all I know, the huge clones are getting sent off to wars we’re never told about for resources that don’t exist anymore.
+Who the fuck knows if any of that shit is real, for all I know the huge clones are getting sent off to wars we’re never told about for resources that don’t exist anymore.
 What I do know is that somehow Major Prime keeps ticking, and that’s that.

 “Sounds like you’ve been having fun,” Conrad stands and walks over to the kid and takes the hood off.
 “Poor bastard, what’s going on with you?”

 Boyd just looks up at Conrad with big blank eyes and stares.